 Background

-Located on the far southeast side of Chicago, the Powderhorn Lake forest preserve features both the 50-acre Powderhorn Lake and the Powderhorn Prairie and Marsh Nature Preserve.
+Located on the far southeast side of Chicago, the Powderhorn Lake forest preserve features both the 50-acre Powderhorn Lake as well as the Powderhorn Prairie and Marsh Nature Preserve.
 The preserve supports sand savanna, prairie and wetland habitats and many rare species, like eastern prickly pear, marsh speedwell and rockrose.

-Powderhorn’s landscape provides an excellent example of the dune and swale topography—parallel sandy ridges alternating with low wetlands—that was once common in the Calumet Region but now is considered globally rare.
+Powderhorn’s landscape provides an excellent example of the dune and swale topography— parallel sandy ridges alternating with low wetlands—that was once common in the Calumet Region but now is considered globally rare.

 Restoration Work